rubenerd/rubenerd.com/content/post/2016/eleven-cafe-trends.markdown

 ---
-draft: true
 title: "Eleven cafe trends"
 date: "2016-09-13T13:42:21+10:00"
 year: "2016"
-location: Sydney
-category:
+category: Thoughts
 tag:
+- cafes
+- coffee
+- food
+- sydney
--
+- written-in-sydney
 ---
 Matt Holden's list of terrible Australian café trends for the Sydney Morning Herald and the Age was so good, I'm brushing off my HTML definition lists instead of using Markdown.